vmolchan/High-Performance-Computing/README.md

 `SWIG` is useful for wrapping C and C++ library functions, particularly when the function headers are identical.

 We have two functions `iterate` and `iterate_red_black` which are written in C. A SWIG interface file `iterate.i` is written that wraps the two functions.
 The function declarations are in the `iterate.h` header file.
 We then create `swig_solve` and `swig_solve_red_black` methods in `LaplaceSolver` in `laplace.py`.

+## 13 - cmake

+Here we use CMake to automate calls to SWIG (like in assignment 12) and compiler commands.